romeq/isynclinux/README.md

 # Save password to keyring (optional)
 # If you don't save it you'll have to enter it everytime
 icloud --username=<your icloud email>
-export PYICLOUD_PASSWORD=true # only export this variable if the password is in keyring
+# only export this variable if the password is in keyring
+# it might be a good idea to add this line to .bashrc
+export PYICLOUD_PASSWORD=true

 # Sync files to ~/iCloud
 ./main.py ~/iCloud